jjellinek/clocktower-control2/README.md

 ## Game Management

 ### Player Status Control
-- Each player has their own card in the web interface
+- Each player card shows their LED position (LED 0, LED 2, LED 4, etc.)
 - Click the status button to cycle through player states:
   - Not in play → Alive → Dead with vote → Dead without vote → Not in play
 - Check the "Traveller" box to mark a player as a traveller (yellow LED instead of green)